daniele-salvagni/social-networking-serverless-kata/README.md

   - http://localhost:8000 - DynamoDB (in-memory storage)
   - http://localhost:8001 - Admin panel to inspect the local DynamoDB

+  Stop the docker containers

+      npm run dev:stop

-- ### 🔍 Testing
+ ### ✔️ Testing

-  Unit and Integration tests are ran automatically by **Github Actions** when code is pushed to this repository.
+  Unit and integration tests are ran automatically by **Github Actions** when code is pushed to this repository.
+To run Unit Tests locally:

-  Run unit tests

       npm run test

-  Run integration tests (**Docker required**)
+  Run Integration Tests locally (Docker required):

       npm run test:int

   > If for some reason integration tests get stuck, manually delete the `.offline.pid` file from the root directory.
-This is used to run `serverless offline` in background and wait for the endpoints to be available before running tests.
+That file is used to run `serverless offline` in background and wait for the endpoints to be available before running tests.

+ ### 📦 Packaging

+      serverless package

-- ### ☁️ Cloud deployment
+ ### ☁️ Cloud deployment

-  Deploy to AWS
+  Package and automatically deploy everything to AWS

       serverless deploy

-  To remove the deployed service from AWS
+  Remove the deployed service from AWS

       serverless remove

-  > S3 Buckets used for backups must be removed manually as the name is randomly generated.
+  > S3 Buckets used for DB backups must be removed manually as their name is "randomly" generated.
 This is required for the app to be deployable on multiple accounts as the Bucket name must be unique globally.

-- ### 📦 Packaging

-      serverless package

-  `node_modules` will be only included in the Backup Lambda function, the other lambdas have no dependencies.

 ## 📫 API Endpoints